Cosmian/mse-home-cli/documentation/docs/getting_started.md

                   --output workspace/code_provider
 ```

-The generating package can now be sent to the sgx operator.
+The generating package can now be sent to the SGX operator.

 ## Spawn the mse docker

 !!! info User

-    This command is designed to be used by the **sgx operator**
+    This command is designed to be used by the **SGX operator**

 ```console